-If you are an exclusive pumper that has enough supply to pump extra milk, it’s a good idea to start freezing your milk in breast milk bags and building a freezer stash.
+If you are an exclusive pumper that has enough supply to pump extra milk, it’s a good idea to start freezing your milk in breast milk bags and building up some breast milk freezer storage.
 A freezer stash can be great for peace of mind: it makes it easier not to cry over spilled breast milk, it’s there if you experience a drop in supply, and it helps you not throttle your husband when he accidentally leaves the daycare bottles out overnight on the counter.
 (Not that that has happened to me.)

 Breast milk doesn’t last in the freezer indefinitely, though.
 Here is how to help make sure you don’t waste any milk by rotating your freezer stash.

 How long can breast milk be kept in the freezer?

 The length of time that frozen breast milk will be good in the freezer depends on the type of freezer that you are using (more information is available here):